 - an optometrist

 For more information regarding persons who are able to certify documents please visit the Australian Health Practitioners Regulation Agency website.

 - higher education, post-secondary technical and vocational overseas qualifications for general purposes.

 Our assessments do not:

 - qualify you for migration to Australia.
-You will need to contact the Department of Immigration and Border Protection for all migration enquiries.
+You will need to contact the Department of Home Affairs for all migration enquiries.

 - qualify you for admission to study at an Australian university or other education provider.
 You should apply directly to the university or other education provider.
 The university or education provider should not refer you to us for admission to study.